 We suggest using Ubud as a base for your time in Bali – most of Bali’s best attractions are close by, and it’s really well connected in terms of transport.
 It’s also peaceful, unlike some of the other tourist towns and villages.

 Canggu is a small beach village on the Southwest shores of the island.
 It’s an up and coming tourist destination but is still relatively underdeveloped and quieter than the more popular tourist spots.
-Canggu has a really relaxed vibe and is a hotspot for interesting young travelers and digital nomads alike!
+There is lots to do in Canggu and is a hotspot for interesting young travelers and digital nomads alike.
+That being saind, the town still has a really relaxed vibe.

 It has black sand beaches and good surf, and although it isn’t that well connected for transport, it’s close enough to places that are.
 Canggu would be a great place to stay once you’ve ticked off the Central and Northern Balinese attractions.
 Spend time chilling on the beach and enjoying a mellow lifestyle.